hpe-storage/scod/docs/partners/rancher_labs/index.md

 ### HPE Volume Driver for Kubernetes FlexVolume plugin

 Only use the FlexVolume driver for Kubernetes 1.12 and below or with HPE Cloud Volumes up to Kubernetes 1.17.
-The FlexVolume driver is provided as a Helm v2 chart in the offical Rancher Catalog.
+The FlexVolume driver is provided as a Helm v2 chart in the official Rancher Catalog.
 Parameters are very specific to the environment to where the driver is being installed to.
 Please follow the steps in the FlexVolume Helm chart [documentation](https://hub.helm.sh/charts/hpe-storage/hpe-flexvolume-driver) for further guidance.
 Also understand that the FlexVolume driver only supports HPE Nimble Storage and HPE Cloud Volumes.

 !!! caution
     The FlexVolume driver is being deprecated.
 Reach out to your HPE representative if you think deploying the FlexVolume driver on your Rancher managed Kubernetes cluster is the correct course of action.